dylanaraps/k/README.txt

                        is recommended as it removes reliance on the system's overall health.

-    -DFREE_ON_EXIT   - Free memory at exit() and SIGTERM/SIGINT SIGQUIT.
+    -DFREE_ON_EXIT   - Free memory at exit().
 Modern operating systems will free all memory regardless.
 Enable this for more safety at the cost of exit efficiency.
 Also useful for debugging memory issues during development.

 todo